meltyourface/blank/posts/Devils-Grimoire/Asmodean-Ascendance-Invoking-the-Infernal-Prince-of-Lust-and-Vengeance/index.md

 5. Wait and observe.
 As the incense smoke swirls and dances, stay vigilant for Asmodeus's presence.
 He may choose to manifest himself in a variety of forms or speak through divinely inspired thoughts and ideas.
 6. When you feel his presence, address your desires or questions and await his guidance.

-Closure:
+**Closure**:

 1. Once you have obtained his assistance and wisdom, humbly thank Asmodeus for his audience.
 2. **Bid him farewell with the words**: "Vale, Asmodeus, Princeps Infernalis.
 Revertetur ad abyssos.
 (Farewell, Asmodeus, Infernal Prince.
 Return to the abyss.)"
 3. Extinguish the candles, then close the protective circle by sprinkling a mixture of black salt and holy water or wine upon the circle's perimeter, repeating the words: "By my will, this circle is closed."

-Caution: There is no guarantee for personal safety while dealing with these forces, always proceed with the utmost care and respect.
+**Caution**: There is no guarantee for personal safety while dealing with these forces, always proceed with the utmost care and respect.